hmsrc/RMPipeline/README.md

 2.3 tbl.pl
 -----------------------------------------------

-Summarize RepeatMasker raw data, concatenates into a MasterFile.tbl
+Summarize RepeatMasker raw data, concatenates into a MasterFile.tbl.
+The design diagram is attached as tbl.pdf

     usage: